 How Much Does Detox Cost?

 The cost of detox will depend on the length and intensity of treatment.
 At Anuvia, we’re committed to ensuring that money never stands in the way of someone who needs treatment.
 We have sliding fees for qualifying clients.
-Learn more about our payment programs.
+Learn more about our payment programs and alcohol rehab insurance.

 What You Should Bring to Detox